 I liked three things in particular about the film.
 I liked the cinematography, especially the opening sequences with the index cases staggering around.
 I liked the soundtrack except for when it intruded a bit too much into proceedings.
-Finally, I liked Marion Cotillard, who in my view is the second most beautiful woman in the world (Imagine my glee when I found the poster with her on!).
+Finally, I liked Marion Cotillard, who seems to be in every interesting movie at the moment.

 Oh and the line “Blogging is not writing.
 It’s just graffiti with punctuation.” was brilliant too.

 However, without giving too many spoilers away, it was a bit flat as a film.
 The scenes with the scientists and the attempts to keep things under control were good, as were the scenes where they attempted to trace the contacts of the first people infected with the disease.

 My problem was that this alone should have provided enough material for the film to be gripping and entertaining.
 Instead the film includes another plot strand showing the growing social disorder but this did not develop in a sufficiently compelling way.
 In the time given to this aspect of the plot, they should have done a lot more with their ideas.
 I have a sneaking suspicion that it would make for a pretty good parallel film.